-Welcome to Temple University Libraries' history research guide.
-Here you will find a variety of research tools and resources to support your academic work.
-Use the blue tabs (above) or the Table of Contents (immediately on your left) to find primary sources, secondary journal articles and books, reference and other history resources.
+Welcome to my guide to history research at Temple University Libraries.
+Find here a variety of research tools to support your academic work.
+Use the blue tabs (above) or the Table of Contents (on your left) to find primary sources, secondary journal articles and books, reference and other history resources.
 This homepage provides quick access to articles, journals, and books, plus links to historians' blogs and a history poll.
 Bookmark this guide for easy retrieval: http://guides.temple.edu/history.

 Summon is a simple yet powerful new search tool that allows researchers to discover the breadth of TU Libraries' collections.
 Whether you need to find books, newspapers, journal articles, dissertations and theses, music and film, archival material and more, Summon has you covered.

 "New Books in Military History," from the desk of Temple history professor Jay Lockenour.